 - The scholarship is awarded during the senior year to U.S. citizens who are graduating high school.

 - Students must be admitted to the university.
 This includes submitting an admissions application with fee, official ACT or SAT scores and official six -semester transcript.

-- Students must have a minimum ACT composite score of 32 and a high school minimum GPA of 3.500 on a six-semester transcript.
+- Students must have a minimum ACT composite score of 32 or New SAT Total of 1420 and a high school minimum GPA of 3.500 on a six-semester transcript.

-- Scholarship deadline is December 1 of high school senior year and award letters will be mailed the third week of December.
+- Scholarship deadline is February 1 of high school senior year and award letters will be mailed in March.
 All awards are based upon state-supported available funds.

 - A limited number of awards are available.

 Student Responsibilities for Accepting and Maintaining the A-State Scholar Award: